-8.1610 Donor shall be given a general explanation of the indications for and results of hematopoietic cell transplantation and reasons for using unrelated donors.
+8.6100 Donor shall be given a general explanation of the indications for and results of hematopoietic cell transplantation and reasons for using unrelated donors.

-8.1620Donor shall be given a general description of the different types of donation processes and the risks of hematopoietic cell donation associated with each.
+8. 6200 Donor shall be given a general description of the different types of donation processes and the risks of hematopoietic cell donation associated with each.

-8.1630 Donor shall be informed that additional HLA testing may be performed on stored samples.
+8.6300 Donor shall be informed that additional testing for donor selection may be performed on stored samples.

-8.1640 Donor shall acknowledge and document that he/she has read and understood the educational material, has been given ample opportunity to ask questions and has had those questions answered satisfactorily.
+8.6400 Donor shall acknowledge and document that he/she has read and understood the educational material, has been given ample opportunity to ask questions and has had those questions answered satisfactorily.